How To Choose Running Shoes

 - Where do you run?

 If you’re running in the city, you might favor a responsive, cushioned shoe.
 If you favor the trails you might choose a shoe with durable traction and support.
-If you run on a treadmill and then jump into squats and burpees, you’ll likely want a cross-trainer.
+If you're looking for treadmill running shoes that you can use for squats and burpees, you’ll likely want a cross-trainer.

 - What level of cushioning do you like?

-More cushioning delivers more energy return and cloud-like comfort, but it can also mean a heavier shoe that is higher off the ground.
+More cushioning delivers more comfort and energy return, but it can also mean a heavier shoe that is higher off the ground.
 Less cushioning lets you feel the ground as you run.
 Everyone is different, so determine what feels good to you.

 - Do you need specific support?